awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

 ------
 **Note**
-You can also monitor the status of the workflow in the console\.
-In the execution list, choose the execution you just ran and then choose the **Steps** tab\.
-This tab shows the status of the workflow actions\.
+You can also monitor the status of the automation in the console\.
+In the **Automation executions** list, choose the automation you just ran and then choose the **Execution steps** tab\.
+This tab shows the status of the automation actions\.